Dynamical Evolution of Planetary Systems: Introduction

 \section{Introduction}

-This chapter concerns the dynamical evolution of planetary systems after the removal of gas from the proto-planetary disk.
-Most { massive} planets are expected to form within the lifetime of the gas component of protoplanetary disks (see chapters by D'Angelo and Lissauer for the giant planets and by Schlichting for Super-Earths) and, while they form, they are expected to evolve dynamically due to gravitational interactions with the gas (see chapter by Nelson on planet migration).
-However, although often forgotten, the dynamical evolution of planetary systems is not over once the gas disappears.
-In the next section will review the observational evidences for relevant post-gas evolution.
-Most planetary systems that we observe are around main-sequence stars and therefore post-gas evolution needs to be taken into account if we want to explain their current orbital characteristics.
-Post-gas evolution is essentially due to dynamical instabilities in the planetary system and/or interactions with a remnant planetesimal disk.
-We will discuss planetary systems becoming unstable by themselves, i.e. without interactions with planetesimals or stellar companions, and the outcome of these instabilities.
-Then, we will discuss processes that may destabilize a system which would remain otherwise stable.
-These include interactions with the disappearing gas-disk, with a remnant planetesimal disk, with a stellar companion or tidal interactions with the host star.
-The final section will provide a brief summary.
+This chapter concerns the \hbindex{dynamical evolution} of planetary systems after the removal of gas from the protoplanetary disk.
+Most massive planets are expected to form within the lifetime of the gas component of protoplanetary disks and, while they form, they are expected to evolve dynamically due to gravitational interactions with the gas However, the dynamical evolution of planetary systems is not over once the gas disappears.
+The next section will review the range of observational evidence for post-gas evolution.
+Most planetary systems that are observed are around main-sequence stars and therefore this post-gas evolution needs to be taken into account if one wants to explain their current orbital characteristics.
+This chapter continues by discussing planetary systems becoming unstable by themselves, i.e. without interactions with planetesimals or stellar companions, and the outcome of these instabilities.
+Finally, the external processes that may destabilize or otherwise modify systems are covered.
+These include interactions with the disappearing gas-disk, with a remnant planetesimal disk, with a stellar companion, or tidal interactions with the host star.